mattmcspirit/azurestack/README.md

 * Use the **-registerASDK** flag to instruct the script to register your ASDK to Azure.
 * Use the **-useAzureCredsForRegistration** flag if you want to use the same *Service Administrator* Azure AD credentials to register the ASDK, as you did when deploying the ASDK.
 * If you specify -registerASDK but forget to use -useAzureCredsForRegistration, you will be prompted for alternative credentials.
+* If you are using older hardware, or lower performance hardware with no SSD storage, and are experiencing VM deployment errors, use **-serialMode** to set the script to deploy VMs one at a time, rather than in parallel.
+This can help with reliability on older, lower performance hardware.

 Usage Examples:
 -------------